cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 This comment is completely off the mark.
 The shape and scale parameters of a lognormal distribution are indeed unitless, as they are the mean and standard deviation of $\ln L$, where $L$ is a lognormal distribution (this transforms the lognormal distribution into a normal distribution).

-However, the mean and standard deviation of the actual lognormal distribution $L$ are in the units of the distribution itself.
+However, the mean and
+standard deviation of the actual lognormal distribution $L$ are in the units of the distribution itself.
 Nowhere in the manuscript did I state that $\mu$ and
 $\sigma$, which are clearly defined as the mean and standard deviation of any distribution in question, are the shape and scale parameters of $L$.
-They are simply the mean and standard deviation of it.
+They are simply the mean and standard deviation of the distribution.

 I have added a footnote clarifying this and giving the derivation of the shape and scale parameters from the mean and standard deviation.